While an introduction may or may not appear in a fiction book, it’s an essential tool in hooking a potential reader for a non-fiction work.

 Introduction—The introduction, as opposed to the preface and foreword, is written by the author and actually discusses the subject of the book.
 In fact, it can actually supplant both of these other sections by including why this book was written, its scope, value to the reader, etc. More importantly, an introduction can provide an outline or overview of the book’s contents and can be a teaser of what’s inside.
 When you think about it, writing an introduction can be useful to help you distill your ideas and can succinctly encapsulate the message of your work into a few, short paragraphs.

 - Identify the problem—As any scientist or engineer learns, you can’t solve a problem until it’s been clearly defined.
 So, you need to clearly and concisely state what specific issue your book deals with, and how it will help the reader in some way.

-- Present the solution—So, you need to tell the readers that by the end of your book they’ll be provided with a solution.
+- Present the solution—You need to tell readers that by the end of your book they’ll be provided with a solution.

 - Emphasize your credibility—You now have to convince a potential buyer why you’re qualified to provide that solution.
 This is the place to assert your credibility and share with readers why they should trust you and your advice.
 It’s also a good place to share and demonstrate your passion for your subject.

 - Show readers the benefits—It’s important to inform readers what new knowledge or skills they’ll gain, how they’ll improve, what problem will be resolved, or how this book will make their lives better in some way.
 You can make a promise to your readers, but don’t make a promise that your book won’t be able to keep.

 - Provide proof—Share a few examples of how the content of your book has worked.

 - Create a call-to-action—You want your potential buyers to read your introduction and be so taken that they’ll want to read more.
 By providing the above elements, you should have intrigued them and hinted that there’s more to come in the body of your book.
 Let the reader know that now’s the time to get started, and that buy owning your book they’ll be on the way.